 Women are not only victims of war but sources of powerful solutions for peace.
 Not only must the US repeal the AUMF and end its wars, it owes a debt to the communities affected by the destruction wrought by US policy.
 It can begin to repay that debt by ramping up support for the women leaders and movements organizing tirelessly in their communities, risking their lives to provide needed humanitarian aid and to demand peace.
 For instance:

 - Women peace activists of the Organization of Women’s Freedom in Iraq (OWFI) provide crucial food, water, medical care, and safe shelter to women in danger of sexual slavery and extremist violence.
-They run an underground railroad for women in danger, sustaining safe passage for women and LGBTIQ people fleeing extremist violence through a network of local activists, and have launched a rape crisis center for survivors.
+They run an underground railroad for women in danger, sustaining safe passage for women fleeing extremist violence through a network of local activists, and have launched a rape crisis center for survivors.

 - In Syria, grassroots women have negotiated local ceasefires, brokered prisoner releases and set up humanitarian aid corridors in areas beyond the reach of international agencies — offering a vital, peaceful alternative to extremist groups like ISIS.
 Syrian women are offering counseling to refugee women and girls, and health responders are providing care for survivors of violence, including reproductive health and family planning services.
 Women human rights defenders are advocating for justice and accountability, documenting rights violations and pushing for the prosecution of rape as a weapon of war.